d-eathrow/anonymousland/_items/Services.md

 - At least 1 uppercase character

-Due to how the Matrix protocol functions, metadata including your PfP, username, display name and device list will be sent to other servers if you are in a federated room.
+Due to how the Matrix protocol functions, metadata including your Profile picture, username, display name and device list will be sent to other homeservers if you are in a federated room.
 An IP address is automatically assigned with each client, signing out will remove your IP from the client and from the database as well.